MCG researchers awarded $275K grant to study HIV and retinopathy correlation

 Want to learn more about the Cellular Biology and Anatomy program at Augusta University?

-Students in Augusta University’s Doctor of Philosophy with a major in Cellular Biology and Anatomy program are admitted via a common admission process to the Biomedical Sciences PhD program.
+Students in Augusta University’s Doctor of Philosophy in Cellular Biology and Anatomy program are admitted via a common admission process to the Biomedical Sciences PhD programs.
 After completing the first-year core coursework and laboratory rotation, students will choose a dissertation research mentor and enter the Cellular Biology and Anatomy program.

 The average time to completion is five years of full-time, year-round study.